Hiro07/rrc/README.md

     $ rrc -1

   Return code is -1.
+  Note: according to UNIX system, exit code is defined between 0 to 255.
+See wait(3) and/or wait(2).
+  So using rrc as a child process, this will return 255 instead of -1, it depends on the parent process.

+## SEE ALSO
+  wait(3), wait(2)

 ## DOWNLOAD
   Executable binaries
     for Apple Silicon Mac (Mach-O 64-bit executable arm64) : <a id="raw-url" href="https://github.com/Hiro07/rrc/releases/latest">Latest Release</a>